Legal

 • Send transactional notifications, such as confirming a PDF has been generated or that a partner has been notified.

-• Improve the service using aggregated, anonymized usage signals.
+• Improve the service using aggregated, anonymized usage signals, including session recordings with all text and inputs masked.

 • Maintain compliance evidence required under the TCPA, 10DLC messaging rules, and similar consumer protection regulations.

-• Measure advertising effectiveness and serve relevant ads to you on Google and Meta platforms.
+• Measure advertising effectiveness and serve relevant ads to you on Google and Meta platforms, only if you have granted advertising consent.

 • Protect the security and integrity of the site and prevent abuse.